 The Importance of Adding a CIEM to Secure Your IAM

 A CIEM solution provides a centralized platform for securing IAM across cloud deployments, while maintaining consistent security policies across all platforms.
 While IAMs are the solution for managing and authenticating users across environments, IAM systems do not answer the complex security needs of the cloud, where tens of thousands of identities, many for microservices, need to access resources in a dynamically changing environment.

-CIEM provides advanced visibility, monitoring and remediation features, including advanced identity mapping, risk assessment and anomaly detection, enabling you to understand and act on IAM related risk in your cloud infrastructure.
+CIEM provides advanced visibility, monitoring and remediation features, including advanced identity mapping, risk assessment and anomaly detection, enabling you to understand and act on IAM related risk in your cloud infrastructure, like IAM misconfigurations.
 CIEM solutions can help you implement least privilege access, including Just in Time access for developers, and reduce risk by removing unused or excessive privileges.
 In addition, they can automate access governance and compliance.
 They can determine effective access – the difference between permissions granted and actual use – and recommend how to bring access policies in line.